kyma-project/kyma/docs/application-connector/08-02-get-client-certificate.md

 Call the `metadata` endpoint with the generated certificate to get URLs to the following:

 - the Application Registry API
-- the Event Service API
+- the Event Publisher API
 - the certificate renewal endpoint
 - the certificate revocation endpoint